-1. An individual participant reports a Serious Adverse Event considered related to the study drug by the investigator.
+1. An individual participant reports an SAE considered related to the study drug by the investigator.
 2. Two (2) or more participants report Severe Non-serious Adverse Events considered related to the study drug by the investigator.

 6.7 Intervention After the End of the Study